ajread4/ctf-help/Web.md

 XML has some interesting vulnerabilities that you can use if the webpage uses an XML parser.

 ### XML External Entity
 XXE can allow you to run system commands if the webpage has an XML parser.
-Use this: https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing
+Use this: https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing.
+Burpsuite can help with looking at possible XXE vulnerabilities.
+Good code to use for XXE is: ```<!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>```.